sirslab/glove_rehab/README.md

-# Development of an innovative low-cost glove forthumb rehabilitation: design and evaluation
+# Development of an innovative low-cost glove for thumb rehabilitation: design and evaluation

 ## Giulia Pompili, Tommaso Lisini Baldi, Davide Barcelli, and Domenico Prattichizzo